 Prior to SB 375, Housing Element updates were required to take place every five (5) years.
-The purpose for extending the update period from five (5) years to eight (8) years is to allow a local jurisdiction's Housing Element to conform to the planning cycle of the Regional Transportation Plan and Sustainable Communities Strategy (RTP/SCS) that is prepared by each jurisdiction's corresponding metropolitan planning organization (MPO), with the City's MPO being SCAG.
+The purpose for extending the update period from five years to eight years is to allow a local jurisdiction's Housing Element to conform to the planning cycle of the Regional Transportation Plan and Sustainable Communities Strategy (RTP/SCS) that is prepared by each jurisdiction's corresponding metropolitan planning organization (MPO), with the City's MPO being SCAG.
 Additionally, updates to subsequent RHNA allocations were adjusted to follow the same planning cycle as the RTP/SCS.

-The 5th housing element cycle covers the planning period from 2013 to 2021.
-Jurisdictions are required to submit a final adopted Housing Element to the California Department of Housing and Community Development (HCD) for certification no later than February 12, 2014.
-Jurisdictions that do not submit an adopted Housing Element to HCD by that date would be penalized by having to update their Housing Element once every four (4) years instead of every eight (8) years, until their Housing Element is deemed to be compliant with State law (Government Code Section 65588(e)(4)).
-In addition, jurisdictions that do not have a State-certified housing element are not eligible for state funding assistance for local housing programs and are less competitive for other forms of State assistance.
+The fifth housing element cycle covers the planning period from 2013 to 2021.
+Jurisdictions are required to submit a final adopted Housing Element to HCD for certification no later than February 12, 2014.
+Jurisdictions that do not submit an adopted Housing Element to HCD by that date would be penalized by having to update their Housing Element once every four (4) years instead of every eight years, until their Housing Element is deemed to be compliant with State law (Government Code Section 65588(e)(4)).
+In addition, jurisdictions that do not have a State-certified housing element are not eligible for state funding assistance for local housing programs and are less competitive for other forms of state assistance.
 Moreover, the lack of a State-certified Housing Element undermines the legal status of the General Plan, making the City vulnerable to potential legal challenges because the Housing Element is non-compliant with State law.